 TikTok has 1 billion monthly active users.

 4.8 billion internet users, and 20.83% use Bytedance’s video-sharing service.

 TikTok has been downloaded 3 billion times and was the most downloaded non-game app in the first 6 months of 2021, hitting 383 million installs from January to June 2021 alone.

 TikTok’s had a 1157.76% increase in its global user base between Jan 2018 and July 2020; the U.S. saw a 787.86% user growth rate in the same period.
 India is the most significant contributor to TikTok installs, with 611 million downloads to date.

 TikTok is the most engaging social media app, with an average session length of 10.85 minutes, double Pinterest at rank #2 with 50.6 minutes.
 In 2019, the time spent on TikTok was a mammoth 68 billion hours.

 850 minutes per month are spent on TikTok per user.

 By extension, video marketing is a darling.
 The success of video is currently unprecedented.
 Content marketers are cracking their minds in every boardroom with the best video content for their marketing strategies.
-If the content is king, then the video is the kingmaker.
+If the content is king, then the video is kingmaker.
 Video is a great sales tool.
 There is a reason the number of marketers using video content is up to 81% from 63% in just the past year.
-We saw an increase in the use and popularity of TikTok, YouTube Shorts and Instagram Reels in the pandemic.
+We saw an increase in the use and popularity of TikTok, YouTube Shorts and Instagram Reels during the pandemic.